home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 pied wagtail

-Seen erratically year-round.
-A pair is often seen on the roof of the shed at Hillside House.
+Pied wagtail is seen erratically year-round.
+A pair usually nests on the adjacent Silver Service plot and parents and young are often seen on the roof of the shed at Hillside House.

 yellow wagtail